Variational Entropic Optimal Transport: Variational Entropic Optimal Transport

 Thanks to the obtained estimate, we can obtain tractable simulation-free loss:

 \begin{theorem}[Variational dual form of EOT] Let

 Then the entropic optimal transport weak dual formulation admits the following variational form:

-The optimal solution $(f^*, \xi^*)$, where $\xi^*$ set by (\ref{eq:optimalxi}), recovers
+The optimal solution $(f^*, \xi_f^*)$, where $\xi_f$ set by (\ref{eq:optimalxi}), recovers

-\end{theorem} This novel variational dual form allow so overcome the original problem of estimation of log partition function $\log Z(f, x_0)$ in the weak dual form \eqref{eq:dual-final}.
+\end{theorem} This novel variational dual form allows us to overcome the original problem of estimation of log partition function $\log Z(f, x_0)$ in the weak dual form \eqref{eq:dual-final}.

-For convenience we define: \\ where $\xi^*$ is due to \eqref{eq:optimalxi}.
-The following theorem establishes that the gap between the optimal and current value of the VarEOT objective directly correspond to the KL discrepancy between the recovered measure $\pi^{f,\xi}$ ($\pi^f$) and EOT plan $\pi^*$.
+For convenience we define: \\ where $\xi_f$ is due to \eqref{eq:optimalxi}.
+The following theorem establishes that the VarEOT optimality gap directly corresponds to the KL discrepancy between the recovered measure $\pi^{f,\xi}$ ($\pi^f$) and the EOT plan $\pi^*$.